This Day In Music: January 30

 January 30, 1961 ~ Rock & roll, pop singer Cliff Richard records When The Girl In Your Arms (Is The Girl In Your Heart) at EMI Studios, London, UK ~ Written by Sid Tepper and Roy C Bennett.
 Produced by Norrie Paramor.
 Released the following October, b/w Got A Funny Feeling, it would reach top 10 in several countries including No.1 spots in the Netherlands and Norway.
 Richard's hit would be notably covered by singer Connie Francis later the same year as When The Boy In Your Arms (Is The Boy In Your Heart)

-January 30, 1959 ~ Dixieland, jazz saxophonist Boyce Brown passed away ~ Worked with Wingy Manone, Bob Casey, Danny Alvin.
+January 30, 1959 ~ Dixieland, jazz saxophonist Boyce Brown passed away in Hillsdale, Illinois, USA ~ Worked with Wingy Manone, Bob Casey, Danny Alvin.
 Perhaps best known for his 1935 session with Paul Mares released in 1955 on the Chicago Style Jazz album.
 After a stint in a monastary recorded his sole album as a leader, 1956's Brother Matthew, backed by Eddie Condon and others ~ Brown was born in 1910

 January 30, 1959 ~ Singer Jody Watley born in Chicago, Illinois, USA ~ Influenced by Diana Ross, Marvin Gaye, Stevie Wonder, the Jackson 5, Roberta Flack, Grace Jones, Nancy Wilson.
 Rose to fame as member of Shalamar, remaining with the group from 1977 through 1983, present on songs such as The Second Time Around, For The Lover In You and A Night To Remember.
 Released her eponymous Jody Watley solo debut album in 1987, spawning the hit Looking For A New Love.
 Also known for songs such as Some Kind Of Lover, Real Love, Everything.
 Has also worked with Musical Youth, Gary Langan, Anne Dudley, JJ Jeczalik, George Michael, Eric B & Rakim, and others